mongodb-ansible-roles/ansible-role-xcode/README.md

 Requirements
 ------------

 Command line tools must be installed.
-This is taken care of by the elliotweiser.osx-command-line-tools role
+This is taken care of by the command-line-tools role

 Role Variables
 --------------